 That said, if you are a tech person who does this often, you can always take part in the Bug Bounty program.
 You can find more details about the Microsoft Bug Bounty page here.
-To make sure the effort is worth, you also get rewarded.
+To make sure the effort is worth it, you also get rewarded.
 Make sure to keep checking on the list of Active Bounty Programs.

 When reporting, you will have to use the Microsoft Security Response Center PGP Key.
 A response is sent back from the team.
 Once Microsoft receives the report, they will follow these processes for all vulnerability reports:

 Report Bugs and Issues

-Apart from MVPs, Microsoft has their own Engineers who keep a tab on the issues.
+Apart from MVPs, Microsoft has its own Engineers who keep a tab on the issues.
 If they find something which is reported by many people, the company may acknowledge, and check on it.

 Launch it and you will see two major options.
 Report an issue, and Suggest a feature.
 You can use this to keep a tab on a popular issue, find issues that you have faced, and so on.

 The Feedback HUB is so well done, that you do not need to go to any public forum to report issues and bugs.
 You can search for related issues in the hub, upvote it, and share your solution as well.
 Many a time a feature is requested so many times, that Microsoft has to think about it.
 They even make it into the next feature update or major upgrade.

 It also includes Announcements from Microsoft for new features and major rollouts.
 You can also use this tool to send out diagnostic data from your computer to Microsoft.
 This tool will capture your actions on your computer which simulates that problem and then send it to Microsoft.